Crimson-Computing/cs207-FinalProject/docs/documentation.md

 ### Bisection (interval halving, binary search method)

-The bisection method is a root-finding algorithm that can be applied to any continous function for which there exist values with opposite signs.
-If, for example, f(a)<0 and f(b)>0 there must exist at least one point c between a and b such that f(c)=0 The method is implemented by splitting an interval in half and then checking in which of the two halfs the sign changes.
+The bisection method is a root-finding algorithm that can be applied to any continuous function for which there exist values with opposite signs.
+If, for example, f(a)<0 and f(b)>0 there must exist at least one point c between a and b such that f(c)=0 The method is implemented by splitting an interval in half and then checking in which of the two halves the sign changes.
 This method finds the approximations of roots instead of the real value of the root.
 It is also relatively slow but very robust.

 For a function with only one argument for example f(x)=2+x the pseudocode is pretty straight forward:
 1) Choose an interval starting at a and ending at b.
 2) Calculate point c that is placed in the middle, between a and b.
 3) Calculate f(x)
 4) If f(x) is close to zero (precision to be defined depending on the application) return c as the root and stop the iteration, otherwise, choose the new interval to be from a to c or from c to b depending on where the sign changes
-5) Repeat 2, 3, 4 until convergance.
+5) Repeat 2, 3, 4 until convergence.

-Our method works not only on functions with one variable, but it returns the root for multivariable functions.
-If the dimention is higher, the process is implemented in the same way but dividing n-D spaces into smaller parts instead of dividing an interval.
+Our method works not only on functions with one variable, but it returns the root for multivariate functions.
+If the dimension is higher, the process is implemented in the same way but dividing n-D spaces into smaller parts instead of dividing an interval.

 ### Fourier - Matt
 /// TO DO MATT